QData/TextAttack/README.md

 ## Design

-### TokenizedText
+### AttackedText

-To allow for word replacement after a sequence has been tokenized, we include a `TokenizedText` object which maintains both a list of tokens and the original text, with punctuation.
+To allow for word replacement after a sequence has been tokenized, we include an `AttackedText` object which maintains both a list of tokens and the original text, with punctuation.
 We use this object in favor of a list of words or just raw text.

 ### Models and Datasets